apos/rapid-bulky-wshc-by-apos/README.md

 ## Instructions

-Basically you orient yourself on the pinmap on the SHC code for the ESP32 and you read the look at the wirering plan in the pics directory for the ITEAD joystick shield.
+Basically  orient yourself on the pinmap of the SHC code for ESP32 and you read the look at the wirering plan in the pics directory for the ITEAD joystick shield.

 <img src="pics/ITEAD_Shield_pinmap_ESP32_01.png" width=600>

 ### Costs

 - ESP32 30pin 5-7 €
 - Breakout board: 5 €
-- OLED.
-5-8€
+- OLED 5-8€
 - PLA Filament: 2,50 €
 - Good, but standard dupont cables 10 to 15 cm long (female to female): 5 € or Crimpset 30 €
 - Battery Pack: nothing, what you have (your existing 5V powerbank, 12V jack ...) or buy a little powerpack 5-10 €.
 The SHC does not need much power (2500 mA suffice).